benpate/data/README.md

 ## Retrieving Record Sets

-The "data" library includes an "iterator" interface that works to retrieve large sets of data from the datasource efficiently.
+This library also includes an "iterator" interface, for retrieving large sets of data from the datasource efficiently.

 ```go